jpastuszek/httpthumbnailer/README.md

 	end
 ```

-For examples see built-in thumbnailing operations and edits defined in [built_in_plugins.rb](lib/httpthumbnailer/plugin/thumbnailer/service/built_in_plugins.rb).
+For examples see built-in thumbnailing methods and edits defined in [built_in_plugins.rb](lib/httpthumbnailer/plugin/thumbnailer/service/built_in_plugins.rb).

 ### Helper functions